 Responsible Party(check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly
+☐ State Medicaid Agency □ Weekly

-Operating Agency Monthly
+Operating Agency ☐ Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

-Responsible Party(check each that applies): Frequency of data aggregation and analysis(check each that applies):

-Other Specify: Annually
+Other Specify: ⊠ Annually

-Continuously and Ongoing
+☐ Continuously and Ongoing

 Other Specify:

+ı

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Health and Welfare that are currently non-operational.
+method No No Pl the State does not have all elements of the Quals for discovery and remediation related to the essence of the provide a detailed strategy for assuring Herical Control of the Provide and assurance of Health and Welfare that are curre ealth and Welfare, the specific timeline for imp ntly non-operational.

-Please provide a detailed strategy for assuring Health and Welfare, the specific timeline for implementing identified strategies, and the parties responsible for its operation.
+stı rategies, and the parties responsible for its oper ration.